 The following results in rats18 and mice16 have been previously reported and are summarized here.
 The circumlimbal suture produced a similar pattern of IOP elevation in rats and mice (Figure 2).
 A brief IOP spike, up to 58.1 ± 2.7 mmHg in rats and 38.7 ± 2.2 mmHg in mice, was found immediately after the suture procedure.
 In rats, IOP magnitude gradually reduced over time to be 44 ± 6 mmHg and 32 ± 2 mm Hg, at 3 and 24 hours, respectively15.
 After this initial IOP spike IOP remained relatively stable for several weeks.
 Over the experimental period, IOP in the ocular hypertensive (OHT) eyes remained elevated by ~ 9 mmHg for 8 weeks in rats, and by ~ 5 mmHg for 12 weeks in mice.

 To assess RGC function, scotopic ERG at very dim stimulus energies elicits the positive Scotopic Threshold Response (pSTR), which was found to be reduced in the OHT eyes, relative to control eyes in both rats and mice (Figure 3).
 There was also a small reduction of the ERG a- and b-wave, which is likely to reflect a mild dysfunction of the photoreceptors and bipolar cells, respectively.
-The largest deficit however was found in the pSTR, confirming preferential inner retinal dysfunction subsequent to the mild chronic IOP elevation.
+The largest deficit however was found in the pSTR, confirming preferential inner retinal dysfunction subsequent to mild chronic IOP elevation.

 Consistent with inner retinal dysfunction, a selective reduction of cell density in the RGC layer was also evident in the cross-sections of OHT retina (Figures 4A – 4C).
-In contrast, cell numbers in the outer and inner nuclear layers remain unaltered18, suggesting that off-target ischemic effects are minimal.
-Such findings in rats corroborated by cell counts on whole-mount mouse retinae stained using an RGC specific antibody and confocal microscopy (Figures 4E – 4G).
-Similarly, OCT scans around the optic nerve head shows that chronic IOP elevation results in reduced RNFL thickness, whilst total retinal thickness remained unaltered in both species (Figures 4D and 4H).
+In contrast, cell numbers in the outer and inner nuclear layers remained unaltered18, suggesting that off-target ischemic effects were minimal.
+Such findings in rats were corroborated by cell counts on whole-mount mouse retinae stained using an RGC specific antibody and confocal microscopy (Figures 4E – 4G).
+Similarly, OCT scans around the optic nerve head showed that chronic IOP elevation results in reduced RNFL thickness, whilst total retinal thickness remained unaltered in both species (Figures 4D and 4H).

 FIGURE AND TABLE LEGENDS:

 Figure 1.
 Circumlimbal suture application around the equator of the eye.
 A: Firstly, use a slipknot to tighten the purse-string suture by pulling only one string (arrow), which will ensure adequate inward compression.
 An assistant can measure the IOP immediately before fastening the second knot.
 B: Subsequently tie a second simple knot to lock the first knot.
 C: Photograph of circumlimbal suture on a mouse eye.
-(Data in A and B are reused with permission from previous work, see references 18 and 16, respectively)

 Figure 2.
 The circumlimbal suture raised intraocular pressure in this case for 8 weeks in rats (A, n = 8) and 12 weeks in mice (B, n = 23).
-IOP remained unchanged in contralateral control eyes. (individual OHT eyes represent by red symbols and control eyes by grey symbols).
+IOP remained unchanged in contralateral control eyes. (individual OHT eyes represented by red symbols and control eyes by grey symbols).
 Average and standard deviations are overlaid in black.
 Data are replotted with permission from previous work 16,18).

 Figure 3.
 Chronic IOP elevation induced functional deficits particularly in the inner retina in both rats (A & B) and mice (C & D).
 A: Average ERG waveforms (n = 8 rats) in response to a bright and dim stimulus (2.07 and -5.31 log cd.s.m-2 for top and bottom trace respectively) after 8 weeks of IOP elevation.
 B: The relative amplitude of the pSTR, indicative of RGC function, was more affected than the photoreceptoral a-wave and the bipolar cell driven b-wave.
 C and D are as per A and B but derived from the average of 23 mice after 12 weeks of IOP elevation.
 Again, RGC dysfunction was more severe than photoreceptoral and bipolar cell dysfunction.